Fritchley Tunnel: Description

 The interior of the tunnel is coated with soot and bears markings from sleepers.
 One surviving stone sleeper has been discovered immediately south of the tunnel, with an attached iron spike that was used to retain the rails.
 Near to the sleeper lies a soil path showing wear consistent with use by horses as a towpath.

-The Grade-II-listed tramway embankment at Bobbinmill Hill, also part of the tramway at Fritchley, lies 50 m north of Fritchley Tunnel.
+The Grade-II-listed tramway embankment at Bobbin Mill Hill, also part of the tramway at Fritchley, lies 50 m north of Fritchley Tunnel.